SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 d) Note down the Application Client ID and Directory(Tenant ID) of the app registration.
 ![plot](./images/appregistrationdetails.png)

-e) Create new Client Secret and Value and not down the Client Secret Value
+e) Create new Client Secret and Value and note down the Client Secret Value
 ![plot](./images/clientsecret.png)

 f) Expose an API by clicking on Set in the sub-menu.
 Follow the instructions and explanations for how to form this Application ID URI from Blog Post - Steps 4,5,6, and 7.